svikashk/docs/guide/account-structure.md

 ## Features

 A Feature is a collection of actionable work that your team can plan, track, and execute.
-As members across teams start to work on this feature, you can see how the entire Feature is progressing right from here.
+As members of your squad start to work on this feature, you can see how the entire Feature is progressing right from here.

 [Read more about Features →]({{ site.url }}{{ site.baseurl }}{% link guide/creating-and-organizing-features-inside-your-project.md %})